-Persistent corneal edema after cataract surgery.
-All cataract surgery (even “perfect” surgery) does some damage to the corneal endothelial cells that are required to keep the cornea clear.
+The back layer of the cornea is made up of endothelial cells which keep the cornea clear.
+All cataract surgery (even “perfect” surgery) does some damage to these endothelial cells.
 Most corneas have plenty of “extra” endothelial cells, so a small degree of endothelial cell loss from cataract surgery doesn’t usually cause any problem.
 However, occasionally, after cataract surgery, the endothelial cells don’t function well enough to keep the cornea clear, causing poor vision and often discomfort.
 The cells may recover over the first few months after surgery.

 If the cornea doesn’t clear, treatment options include: